 Some people believe that they will go back to their old drinking habits right after Dry January.
 But recent studies have shown that making this small lifestyle change can have a lasting impact for months down the road.
 Below are six benefits you may experience by participating in Dry January 2023:

 Have you ever noticed how tired you look after a long night of drinking?
 Well, it’s not just because of the hangover you’re likely experiencing.
 It’s also because of the effect that alcohol has on your body, including your skin.
 The more you drink, the more dehydrated your skin gets, causing it to appear dry and porous.
-Alcohol also deprives your skin of necessary nutrients which can lead to waxy skin and rashes and makes you more susceptible to sun damage.
-These side-effects can have a lasting impact, lead to more wrinkles, and speed up your skins aging process.
+Alcohol also deprives your skin of necessary nutrients which can lead to waxiness and rashes, and make you more susceptible to sun damage.
+These side effects can have a lasting impact, lead to more wrinkles, and speed up your skin’s aging process.

 Fortunately, your skin can bounce back from the effects of alcohol.
 By giving your body a month-long break from drinking, you’re allowing your skin to rehydrate and regenerate.
 The best part is that you don’t have to wait an entire month to start seeing the changes.
 Most people who give up alcohol notice that their skin is dewy, and healthier looking after just one week.
-By the end of the month, you’re likely to see less swelling, more even skin tone, clearer skin, and an overall healthy glow.
+By the end of Dry January, you’re likely to see less swelling, clearer skin, and an overall healthy glow.

 Maybe you think twice about ordering dessert, but have you ever stopped to think about how many calories are in a cocktail?
 Alcohol is not only filled with lots of sugar and empty calories, but it can also slow down your metabolism, contributing to weight gain.
 You’re also more likely to eat junk food when you’ve been drinking.
 According to a study by Purdue University, this is because the consumption of alcohol enhances the taste of salt and fat, which is why you crave pizza and not a green smoothie after you leave the bar.